How long will it take to process my application?

 There is no charge for registration.

 Why do I have a separate registration number?

-Your Register certificate number is listed on the public-facing register so that clients or employers can check your registration.
-It is also shown on your individual registered logo.
+Your register certificate number is listed on the public-facing register so that clients or employers can check your registration.
+It's also shown on your individual registered logo.
 Your BACP membership number is not shown publicly.

 How do I get my registered certificate and logos?

 You can log in and download your logo and registration certificate from your account within 24 hours of joining the Register.